-The analogue output and RS232 or RS422 plug-in option boards are fixed to the upper option board with white plastic pillars.
+The analogue output and RS232 or RS422 plug-in option boards are fixed to the main option board with white plastic pillars.
 You must apply a firm force when fitting or removing these options.

 Always be careful to connect the pins to sockets accurately.
 When reassembling, make sure option boards are firmly fixed to the upper option board.
-When the boards are replaced in the case, secure them again with the two small black screws.